 - Turker AU, Gurel E. Common mullein (Verbascum thapsus L.): recent advances in research.
 Phytother Res.
 2005;19(9):733-739. doi:10.1002/ptr.1653

 - COMMISSION REGULATION (EU) No 432/2012 of 16 May 2012 establishing a list of permitted health claims made on foods, other than those referring to the reduction of disease risk and to children’s development and health.

-- Extracted from the European Commission compilation list, under EFSA validation (ID 4200).
+- Extracted from the EFSA health claims application list, under evaluation (ID 4200).